ammarfaizi2/linux-block/Documentation/admin-guide/hw-vuln/spectre.rst

    <spec_ref2>` to avoid any usable disclosure gadgets.
 However, it may
    not cover all attack vectors for Spectre variant 1.

-   Copy-from-user code has an LFENCE barrier to prevent the access_ok() check from being mis-speculated.
-The barrier is done by the barrier_nospec() macro.
+   Usercopy code uses user pointer masking to prevent the access_ok() check from being mis-speculated in the success path with a kernel address.
+The masking is done by the force_user_ptr() macro.

    For the swapgs variant of Spectre variant 1, LFENCE barriers are added to interrupt, exception and NMI entry where needed.
 These